The Definitive Guide to Mustache Styles

 Then your dad grew one, and suddenly the mustache was nothing more than Old Milwaukee and cheese curds.
 Add to that a couple of creeps and a few pornstars, and well, you know the rest.
 The truth is, the mustache’s fall from grace is a little deeper than that.
 It’s a long story, for another blog.

-When it comes to identifying mustache styles, it’s pretty much the wild west out there—there’s no law, no order.
+Note: When it comes to identifying mustache styles, it’s pretty much the wild west out there — there’s no law, no order.
 There are a lot of mislabeled mustaches on the internet, and that doesn’t cut it for us.
-We believe the mustache deserves more than just lip service, so after countless hours of research, and a little help from Grooming Heroes, we’ve narrowed it down to what we believe are 17 unique mustache styles.
+We believe the mustache deserves more than just lip service, so after countless hours of research, we’ve narrowed it down to what we believe are 17 unique mustache styles.

 NATURAL MUSTACHE STYLES